-If we were a Spiritualist, we should want to be a subscriber to the RELIGIO-PHILO-SOPHICAL JOURNAL of Chicago.
-Even without being one, we do not hesitate to say that we regard it as exceedingly interesting and ably conducted.
-Its original contributions, while they are inclined to take much higher flights than we can follow, and range amid spheres and spirits and eternities, retain as general rule a closer contact with terrestrial things than the average Spiritualist is wont to.
-Its editorials are vigorous and independent, and its selections from exchanges equal to the best we meet.
-Although astren-nous defender of Spiritualism, it claims to subject the "phenomena" to the tests of science, and to rid the movement of the various species of imposture with which it has been somewhat associated.
-Its price has been recently reduced.-The Index, BosThe Theory of Tides.
+If we were a Spiritualist, we should want to be a subscriber to the Beligio-Philo-sophical Journal of Chicago.
+Even without being one, we do not hesitate to say that we regard it as exceedingly interesting and ably cenducted.
+Its original contributions, while they are inclined to take much higher flights than we can follow, and range amid spheres and spirits and eternities, retain as a general rule a closer contact with terres-trial things than the average Spiritualist is wont to.
+Its editorials are vigorous and in-dependent, and its selections from exchanges equal to the best we meet.
+Although a stren-nous defender of Spiritualism, it claims to subject the "phenomena" to the tests of science, and to rid the movement of the various species of imposture with which it bas, been somewhat associated.
+Its price has been recently reduced.-The Index, Bos-ton, Mass. · The Theory of Tides.

-[From the Indian Mirror.]
+[From the Indian Mirrord]

 SIR,-No scientific man will deny that science is not yet perfect, and that it requires the labors of many scientific geniuses, of many ages to come, to make it perfect.
-Many of the scientific theories which are thought, of the scientific theories which are thought, at the present moment, to be perfectly true and reasonable, may prove to be false and erroneous after a time.
-We have been taught from our early days that the pleanomenon of tides is caused by the joint attractions of the sun and moon on the rigid body of the earth and the waters surrounding it.
-I thought this explanation of the phenomenon of tides perfectly reasonable, true, and indisputable, till I came upon the following lines, only the other day, in one of the works of Mr. A. J. Davis, the leader of the sober, scientific, and reasonable section of the spiritualistic fraternity of America:-
+Many of the scientific theories which are thought, at the present moment, to be perfectly true and reasonable, may prove to be false and erroneous after a time.
+We have been taught from our early days that the phenomenon of tides is caused by the joint at the property of the state tractions of the sun and moon on the rigid body of the earth and the waters surround ing it.
+I thought this explanation of the phenomenon of tides perfectly reasonable, true, and indisputable, till I came upon the following lines, only the other day, in one of the works of Mr. A. J. Davis, the leader of the sober, scientific, and reasonable section of the spiritualistic fraternity of Amer-